BlueBrain/sonata-extension/source/sonata_simulation.rst

    end_time                       float      Mandatory    Time to stop reporting in milliseconds. file_name                      text       Optional     Specify report file name to be written in the :ref:`output_dir <output_config>`.
 The '.h5' extension will be added if not provided.
 The default file name is <report_name>.h5 where 'report_name' is the key name of the current dictionary. enabled                        boolean    Optional     Allows for supressing a report so that it is not created.
 Useful for reducing output temporarily.
 Possible values are true/false.
-Default is true.
+Default is true. current_clamp_in_lfp           boolean    Optional     Default is True.
+If True, the currents produced by current_clamp mechanisms will be added to the membrane currents when extracellular signals are calculated.
+This should be the case if the current_clamp mechanisms are used to simulate synaptic inputs.
+If they are used to simulate physical electrodes, then the parameter should be set to False.
+Note that the value applies to all current_clamp mechanisms.
+If you want to represent both physical electrodes and synaptic inputs with curreent_clamps, we recommend you instead use a ConductanceSource to represent the synaptic input
    ============================== ========== ============ ==========================================

 More on type summation